volgau/redmine-theme-greenmine/README.md

 ## Features

 - It's green and reuses as much CSS from default theme as possible.
-- Contains some bugfixes which default theme don't.
+- Contains some bugfixes over default theme.
+- Highlight issues with colors by priority and status.
-- Converts some fields to select2 (if select2 plugin is installed) for better usability.
+- Utilizes select2 (if select2 plugin is installed) for better usability.
-- Integrated sidebar toggler.
+- Contains sidebar toggler.

 ## Install and update